17 Accessible Playgrounds in NYC for Special Needs Kids

 I'm spotlighting 17 playgrounds I feel truly are the best for special needs kids.
 Not only are they accessible playgrounds (half the battle), they're fun for all ages, with and without special needs.
 Grab some sunblock, towels, sand toys, and running shoes and get exploring.
 Be sure to bookmark our Guide to Parks and Playgrounds in NYC for more picks no matter your child's age or interest.

 Subscribe to our newsletters to get stories like this delivered directly to your inbox.

-The Parks Department's website has a list of Accessible Playground Definitions, so when you search through its comprehensive list of playgrounds, you can easily identify which ones will be best suited for your children.
-For example, playgrounds classified as Level 1, or “Playgrounds for All Children,” are designed to provide recreation for children of all ages and abilities, with ramped play equipment, ground-level play features, and wheelchair-accessible tables and drinking fountains.
+The Parks Department's website has a list of Accessible Playground Definitions, so when you search through its comprehensive list of playgrounds, you can easily identify which ones will be best suited for your child's needs.
+For example, accessible playgrounds classified as Level 1, or “Playgrounds for All Children,” are designed to provide recreation for children of all ages and abilities, with ramped play equipment, ground-level play features, and wheelchair-accessible tables and drinking fountains.
 Levels 2, 3, and 4 provide different types of accessible equipment.
-The playgrounds below meet the requirements of varying accessibility levels.
+The playgrounds below meet requirements of varying accessibility levels.

 Accessible Playgrounds in Manhattan

 1. Police Officer Moira Ann Smith Playground – Madison Square

 My family loves coming to this park.
 The playground has a ton of activities throughout the year, so be sure to check out the calendar of events to see what's going on.
 This playground is accessible to visitors of all abilities and is especially wheelchair friendly.
 My son loves the climbing structures as they are high, but not in a scary way, which boosts his confidence.
 There are great smaller slides for toddlers, and the ground is super soft, making those just learning how to walk feel comfortable.
 After playing, take in one of the great public art installations within the park or grab a milkshake from the original Shake Shack.